 This web site has been revised in light of the above decision.
 It now includes ALL CHAPTERS of the book available to read for free, three new chapters have been added since the original book was published...it also includes more photographs than were allowed in the original book to be seen.
-Click on the BOOK CHAPTERS link above to take you to the book.
+Click on the BOOK CHAPTERS link above to take you to the book or just click on the book cover.
 It will be an unforgettable experiences!!

 This is the cover to my second book which is also no longer published as with my first book.
 As of today November 24, 2011 it is now available to read free on line.
 Just CLICK ON THIS BOOK COVER and it will take you directly to the second book.
 Data used in this book has been updated to reflect most current data available.
 Since two chapters were moved from this book to "Lost Son" I have added a couple of chapters to this book.